Jock O'Connell is widely regarded as one of California's foremost

 more prominent audiences he has addressed have been: Russia's Institute for USA and Canada Studies in Moscow; Japan's Keidanren

 in Tokyo; the Confederation of British Industry in London; the Foreign Trade Association of Southern California in Los Angeles;

 and the Commonwealth Club of California in San Francisco.
-He has also appeared on CNBC and NPR.
+He has also been interviewed on CNBC and NPR.

 Mr. O'Connell has been a lecturer at the University of California at Davis and at California State University, Sacramento.